COVID-19 information for postgraduate students

 For Doctoral students nearing their thesis submission you can apply for the Wellington Doctoral Submission Scholarship.
 This scholarship will provide a stipend of $2,000 per month, less any outstanding tuition fees, before your thesis submission.
 The scholarship has been temporarily modified so that students affected by the COVID-19 situation can apply for up to five months for scholarships to start between November 2020 and December 2021.
 Other students can apply for up to three months.

 If you are facing financial hardship now, the University also has a general Hardship Fund that you can apply for.

 For students on Wellington scholarships, please see also the notes under “Scholarships”.

 International students who are legally entitled to work and are employed by a New Zealand employer can be covered by the wage subsidy, as can domestic students who are employed by a New Zealand employer.
 The subsidy covers employees who are working part-time, or on a casual or contract basis.
 As the subsidy is paid to employers, it does not cover students who were not in employment prior to COVID-19.

 Learn more about wage subsidy on the Work and Income website.

 If you are on a Wellington Doctoral Scholarship or a Wellington Master’s Research Scholarship and your research is substantially delayed, we recognise you may require financial support beyond the end of your scholarship tenure.
-We are developing a process for considering possible scholarship extensions and will release further details on this in due course.
-Applications will not be taken until we have assessed our overall scholarships portfolio in light of the COVID-19 situation.
-In the meantime, we strongly recommend rescoping your project where possible to complete within the time of your current scholarship.
+We have extended the Wellington Doctoral Submission Scholarship so that students affected by COVID-19 can apply for up to five months for scholarships to start between November 2020 and December 2021.
+Although this gives an extra two months funding where necessary, we strongly recommend rescoping your project where possible to complete within the time of your current scholarship.